edward-ly/stepmania-song-manager/README.md

 yarn build
 ```

-If you don't have AWS CLI installed on your machine or haven't configured it with your AWS credentials yet, you can also add a `.env` file in the project root directory with the following values:
+If you don't have AWS CLI installed on your machine or haven't configured it with your AWS credentials yet, you can alternatively add in the project root directory a `.env` file that contains your AWS credentials.

 ```
 AWS_ACCESS_KEY_ID=<some-access-key-id>